bndabbs/docket-plugin/README.md

 pcapPath: '/tmp/docket'
 ```

-The Elasticsearch user should have rights to create an index name `.docket`.
+The Elasticsearch user should have rights to create an index named `.docket`